-In situations where a valid threat is identified, Federal Law requires that the institution immediately notify the campus community or the appropriate segments of the community that may be affected by the situation.
+In situations where a valid threat is identified, Federal law requires that the institution immediately notify the campus community or the appropriate segments of the community that may be affected by the situation.
 This communication is relayed to the campus community by the Office of the Associate Vice President of Facilities Operations, who collects the information from the HBU Police Department or the University Safety Committee.
 This communication will also, where applicable, provide information on where to find updates regarding the threat.

-Notification of Immediate Threat to the Houston Baptist University Community
+Notification of Immediate Threat to the Houston Baptist University

-When of the Associate Vice President of Facilities Operations or the HBU Chief of Police, or his designee believes that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the HBU community, they will collaborate to determine the content of the alert message that is to be distributed, and will use any or all of the systems available, to communicate a warning to the HBU Community, or the appropriate segment, if the threat is limited to a particular building or segment of the population.
-The Office of the Associate Vice President of Facilities Operations or the HBU Chief of Police, or his designee, will, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the judgment of the first responders (Houston Baptist University Police Department, Houston Police, Fire, Ambulance, or other possible entity), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+The Office of the Associate Vice President of Facilities Operations the University Safety Committee receive information from various offices/departments on campus, such as the University Police Department and Student Life.
+When of the Associate Vice President of Facilities Operations or University Safety Committee confirms that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the HBU Community, they will collaborate to determine the content of the message and will use any or all of the systems available, to communicate to the HBU Community, or the appropriate segment, if the threat is limited to a particular building or segment of the population.
+The Office of the Associate Vice President of Facilities Operations and the University Safety Committee will, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the judgment of the first responders (Houston Baptist University Police Department, Houston Police, Fire, Ambulance, or other possible entity), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.

 In the event of a serious incident that poses an immediate threat to members of the HBU community, the University has various systems in place for communicating information quickly.
 Some or all of these methods of communication may be activated in the event of an immediate threat to the HBU community.
-These methods of communication may include campus e-mails, a 911Shield alert, emergency text messages that can be sent to a phone and emergency alert messages on the University's web site.
+These methods of communication may include campus e-mails, a CampusShield alert, emergency text messages that can be sent to a phone and emergency alert messages on the University's web site.
 The University will post updates by any or all of the methods available, as those updates are received or pertain to the HBU Community.